gagle/node-speedy/README.md

 <a name="timeout"></a>
 ___module_.timeout([n]) : undefined | Number__
-Changes or returns the execution time in milliseconds per test.
+Changes or returns the execution time per test, in milliseconds.
 Higher values tend to imply more precise results.
 Default is 1000.

 ```javascript
 speedy.timeout (2000);